Create a real-time map

 - Save the map.

 You've now predicted the weather not only across time, but also space.
-Throughout this lesson, you've learned how temperature, precipitation, pressure, and wind combine to create the temperature we experience.
+Throughout this lesson, you've learned how temperature, precipitation, pressure, and wind combine to create the temperature you experience.
 You answered questions about your data and performed statistical analysis on it to derive new insight.

 You can apply many of the concepts you learned in this lesson to any weather-related GIS workflow—or even create your own workflow.
 What questions can you answer using your real-time data that weren't asked in this lesson?